pjtunstall/push-swap/README.md

 LF reports "about 1084" instructions for 100 numbers, and "about 6756" for 500, then remarks that he actually always got exactly 6756, no matter how many times he tested it on different random numbers, and poses the question: Why?
 We'll return to this [shortly](#c-why-does-leo-fus-radix-sort-always-take-the-same-amount-of-instructions-for-a-given-stack-size).

-We also tried finding the longest run (increasing subsequence of consecutive numbers) in A and pushing everything else into two buckets.
+LR: We also tried finding the longest run (longest increasing subsequence of consecutive numbers) in A and pushing everything else into two buckets.
 This resulted in a mean of 577 instructions and a standard deviation of 25.
 But then, the length of the longest run, for 100 uniformly distributed random numbers, is mostly 1 or 2.

+FO(3) 555
+AYO 561
+DS(2) 566
+FO(4) 569
+FO(2) 573
+LR 577
+DS(3) 578
+JC 584
+LF 1084
+AYO(-cost) 1387

 ## 4. Structure and strategy